Blu-ray Review: Justice League

 THE BONUS FEATURES

-There are a couple of deleted scenes featuring Superman, but their primary purpose seems to be the ability to list “never before seen footage” in promotional materials.
+There is a couple of deleted scenes featuring Superman, but their primary purpose seems to be the ability to list “never before seen footage” in promotional materials.
 The behind-the-scenes stuff fares better, and the interviewees do a superior job of fleshing out the new characters than the movie does.
-If you’re at all interested in the DC universe and its origins the Road to Justice and New Heroes extras are well worth your time.
+If you’re at all interested in the DC universe and its origins, the Road to Justice and New Heroes extras are well worth your time.